blog-banner-image

 University of Florida

 UF Health’s College of Pharmacy, in conjunction with the University of Edinburgh College of Medicine, offers an online graduate certificate in forensic death investigation.
-The 15-credit program focuses on methods of investigating death and crime using a variety of forensic methods such as pathology, anthropology and DNA analysis.
+The 15-credit program focuses on methods of investigating death and crime using a variety of forensic methods such as pathology, anthropology, and DNA analysis.
 Students learn about a variety of methods of death, including types of wounds, drug-related death, sexual offenses, and more.
-When the program is complete, qualifying students have the option complete a 32-credit masters program in forensic death investigation.
+When the program is complete, qualifying students have the option to complete a masters program.

 • Location: Gainesville, FL